iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Probability Density Functions Transformations.md

 \end{aligned}
 $$

 take notice that here we use the fact that the function is strictly monotonic, therefore the pre-image for an interval is still an non-degenerate interval.
-And the measure of the interval is the maximum element subgract the minimum.
-Using the defintion of the culmulative density function, we are able to express it in term of $F_X$.
+And the measure of the interval is the maximum element subtract the minimum.
+Using the definition of the cumulative density function, we are able to express it in term of $F_X$.
 Finally, taking the limit of the above quantity yields:

 $$
 \begin{aligned}